top of page

 How it works

-Unlike traditional Monopoly, Feelopoly is a cooperative game.
+Unlike traditional Monopoly, FEELOPOLY is a cooperative game.
 It works best for groups of 2 (which can include a therapist) to around 6.
-The game includes various feelings on the board, along with prompt cards.
+The game includes the various emotions and feelings on the board, along with prompt cards.

 The game progresses until all feelings are “validated,” or time runs out.
 Example prompts include: